If you’re trying to advance your cybersecurity career, there’s good news.

 But what cyber security roles are you most likely to have success in?
 Here are the five most sought-after job titles:

-5. Application security engineer
+1. Application security engineer

 What they do: Application security engineers can work in any number of industries to create, implement, and maintain computer applications and software.

-Salary: According to Indeed, the average annual salary is about $130,000.
+Salary: According to Indeed, the average annual salary is about $126,000.

-4. Security engineer
+2. Security engineer

 What they do: Security engineers are responsible for creating and implementing solutions that ensure an organization’s products and systems are secure.

-Necessary qualifications: A bachelor’s degree in engineering, computer science, or similar field is essential.
+Necessary qualifications: A bachelor’s degree in engineering, computer science, or a similar field is essential.